 Questions?
 Please call the Transfer Station or call the Town Hall at 674-2626. *****************

-Good/useable/workable items, such as housewares, may be left in the Swap Shop (No furniture) We take batteries!
-Alkalines, button and rechargeables are recyclable.
+We take batteries!
+AA, AAA, C, D, 9v, hearing aid button batteries and rechargeables are recyclable.
 Rechargeable batteries are commonly found in cordless power tools, cellular and cordless phones, laptop computers, camcorders, remote control toys, and portable household appliances.
 When the batteries can no longer hold a charge, bring them to the Recycling Center.
 Button batteries (in hearing aids, watches, calculators, cameras, etc.) contain mercury and must be recycled.

 Corks - natural only - are also accepted at the transfer station.
 Look for the clear plastic jug.